stac-utils/pgstac/docs/src/pgstac.md

 }
 ```

-#### PGStac Settings Variables
+#### PgSTAC Settings Variables
 There are additional variables that control the settings used for calculating and displaying context (total row count) for a search, as well as a variable to set the filter language (cql-json or cql-json2).
 The context is "off" by default, and the default filter language is set to "cql2-json".

 Variables can be set either by passing them in via the connection options using your connection library, setting them in the pgstac_settings table or by setting them on the Role that is used to log in to the database.

 Turning "context" on can be **very** expensive on larger databases.
-Much of what PGStac does is to optimize the search of items sorted by time where only fewer than 10,000 records are returned at a time.
+Much of what PgSTAC does is to optimize the search of items sorted by time where only fewer than 10,000 records are returned at a time.
 It does this by searching for the data in chunks and is able to "short circuit" and return as soon as it has the number of records requested.
 Calculating the context (the total count for a query) requires a scan of all records that match the query parameters and can take a very long time.
 Setting "context" to auto will use database statistics to estimate the number of rows much more quickly, but for some queries, the estimate may be quite a bit off.

 Example for updating the pgstac_settings table with a new value:
 ```sql